Anmol-P-Singh/osticket-prereqs/README.md

 </p>

-# Accessing Remote Desktop on Azure VM Using Public IP Address
+# Accessing Windows 10 Remote Desktop on Azure VM via Public IP

 This tutorial will walk you through setting up and connecting to a Remote Desktop (RDP) session on an Azure Virtual Machine using its public IP address.